omrfrkcpr/Parallax_Web_Page/README.md

 ## Problem Statement

 - Our company has recently started on a project that aims to create a parallax website.
-So my colleagues and i have started to work on the project.
+So you and your colleagues have started to work on the project.

 ## Project Skeleton